trgkanki/remaining_time/src/config.md

 Set all segment's width to same.
 [This has been requested](https://github.com/trgkanki/remaining_time/issues/25), so FYI.

+## autoReset (default: false)

+Triggers automatic reset.
+Note that this is quite fragile for now, so this is false by default currently.

 ## messageFormat (default: `"Elapsed %(elapsedTime),  Remaining %(remainingTime), ETA %(ETA)"`)

 Format the messages. `%(variableName)` gets replaced to values below